 Because hospital stays can be a difficult and stressful experience for children and adolescents, Child Life Services was established in Evanston in 1977 to help alleviate some of the anxieties of patients and families.
 Our Pediatric and Adolescent Unit located at Evanston Hospital serves patients as young as newborns and up to 21 years of age.
 The Child Life team collaborates with medical staff to positively affect every aspect of your child's treatment.

-Run by Certified Child Life Specialists, who are experts in infant, child and adolescent development, our program promotes effective coping through play, education and self-expression activities, as well as provides emotional support for families.
-We work towards optimum development of children and teens facing a broad range of challenging experiences, particularly those related to healthcare and hospitalization.
+Child Life Services is designed to help you and your child during hospitalization.
+Our program is run by Child Life Specialists who are experts in infant, child, and adolescent development, who promote effective coping through play, education and self-expression activities.
+They provide emotional support for families and encourage optimal development of children and teens facing a broad range of challenging experiences, particularly related to healthcare and hospitalization.

 The Activity Room